Completed Projects (Statistics)

 Penalized Complexity-priors

-Penalized Complexity-priors: A new tool to define default priors and robustify Bayesian models is a Norwegian Research Council supported project, and its main objective is to develop a new framework for specifying a class of default priors at model level.
-This will not only facilitate the ways priors are determined in practice but also robustify Bayesian analyses.
-The results will be made available in the R-INLA package.
+Penalized Complexity-priors: A new tool to define default priors and robustify Bayesian models was a Norwegian Research Council supported project, and its main objective was to develop a new framework for specifying a class of default priors at model level.
+This would not only facilitate the ways priors are determined in practice but also robustify Bayesian analyses.
+The results were made available in the R-INLA package.

 Knowledge Based Non-Stationary Modeling

-The project is supported by the Norwegian Research Council and is based on collaboration between researchers in statistics, quantitative genetics and hydrology.
-From a statisticians point of view, the goal is to develop statistical methods and knowledge for non-stationary processes.
+The project was supported by the Norwegian Research Council and based on collaboration between researchers in statistics, quantitative genetics and hydrology.
+From a statisticians point of view, the goal was to develop statistical methods and knowledge for non-stationary processes.

-The aim of the project is to contribute toward solving two important challenges, get better understanding about non-stationarity, and what data that are needed to detect it.
+The project contributed towards solving two important challenges: get better understanding about non-stationarity, and what data that are needed to detect it.

 • Quantitative genetics challenge: Predict breeding values and identifying quantitative trait loci from SNP-panel data and pedigree information.